Joe Chill: Post-Crisis version

-In 2006, Infinite Crisis #6 reestablished that Chill was responsible for shooting Thomas and Martha Wayne, and that he was later arrested on that same night for their murder.
+In 2006, Infinite Crisis #6 re-established that Chill was responsible for killing Thomas and Martha Wayne, and that he was later arrested on that same night for their murder.

-In the 2008 Grant Morrison story "Joe Chill in Hell" (featured in Batman #673), Chill is reinterpreted as a mid-level crime boss who builds the Land, Sea, and Air Transport company from the ground up (most likely through illegal means).
-He blames his crimes, including murdering the Waynes, on class warfare that forced him to do things he wouldn't have otherwise.
+In the 2008 Grant Morrison story "Joe Chill in Hell" (featured in Batman #673), Chill is reinterpreted as a mid-level crime boss who builds a company called Land, Sea, and Air Transport, which he uses as a front for his other, illegal businesses.
+He blames his crimes, including murdering the Waynes, on class warfare, claiming that the unequal distribution of wealth in Gotham forced him to commit crimes in order to survive.
 In this story, Batman has visited and frightened Chill every night for a month.
 Chill is living as a shut-in, but his guards never see or catch Batman during the visits.
 On his final visit, Batman gives Chill the gun he used to kill the Waynes, with a single bullet loaded in it.
 Chill finally realizes who Batman is and fears what his fellow gangsters might do if they found out he was responsible for creating him.
 It is implied that he uses his gun to commit suicide.
 Considering the issue consists of Bruce's flashbacks and hallucinations from an experiment he undergoes during his early career, however, it is left ambiguous whether the events of the story are real.

 In 2009's Whatever Happened to the Caped Crusader? by Neil Gaiman, Joe Chill is seen as the bartender attending Batman's funeral (the funeral itself being a near death experience).
-Batman, who is observing the event as well as Catwoman, note that Joe Chill should be dead.
-Chill notes that he was there at the birth of Batman and it is only fitting he should be there to witness the end.
+Batman, who is observing the event accompanied by Catwoman, notes that Chill should be dead.
+Chill notes that he was there at the birth of Batman, so it is only fitting he should be there to witness the end.

 The New 52

 In 2011, DC Comics relaunched its entire line of monthly books, and rebooted the fictional continuity of its books in an initiative called "The New 52".
 An 18-year-old Bruce Wayne tracks Chill down and holds him at gunpoint, demanding to know who hired him to kill his parents.
-Chill responds that he just wanted Martha Wayne's pearls so he could buy alcohol and that he didn't even know who the Waynes were until the next day.
-Enraged that Chill killed his parents for no good reason, Bruce prepares to kill him, but relents at the last minute when he realizes that his father would not have wanted that.
-After sparing Chill's life, Bruce Wayne leaves Gotham City and begins training to fight crime, vowing that he will make sure what Chill did never happens to anyone else.
+Chill, an alcoholic ne'er-do-well, responds that he just wanted Martha Wayne's pearls so he could buy alcohol and that he didn't even know who the Waynes were until the next day.
+Enraged that Chill killed his parents for no reason, Bruce prepares to kill him, but relents at the last minute when he realizes that his father would not have wanted that.
+After sparing Chill's life, Bruce Wayne leaves Gotham City and begins training to fight crime, vowing that he will stop criminals like Chill from harming anyone else.